myappgini/tvedit/README.md

 The work is provided “as is”.
 You may not hold the author liable.

 Please, if you think there is an error, do not stop commenting, as well as if you liked it.
+Also if they have any suggestions

 Thanks a lot!